 Recruiting and Retaining Great Caregivers

 Recruiting and retaining great caregivers can be the most challenging part of establishing and sustaining a shared living home.
 Unfortunately, there is no secret pool of caregivers just waiting for you to post your amazing job opportunity.
 The reality is, there is a massive shortage of people working in the caregiving field.
 Most caregiving jobs don’t pay well, making it an unattractive career choice.
-And no… Partners4Housing does not recruit caregivers.
-But we CAN help you create a job opportunity that is attractive to job seekers and maximize the that person’s chances of success in your shared home.
-In this document we give you some important points to think about as you explore how to recruit and retain great caregivers, and we share with you some of the ways in which Partners4Housing can help.
+And no, Partners4Housing does not recruit caregivers.
+But we CAN help you create a job opportunity that is attractive to job seekers and maximize that person’s chances of success in your shared home.
+In this document, we give you some important points to think about as you explore how to recruit and retain great caregivers, and we share with you some of how Partners4Housing can help.

 Decide What You’re Looking for In a Caregiver